embedded-iota/iota-iot-network-protocol/README.md

 ## Node

-A node is a embedded device which can be sensor- or payment-node.
+A Node is a embedded device which can be SensorNode or PaymentNode.
 Node is the generic name for both.

+## NodeClass

+The NodeClass can be SensorNode or PaymentNode.

 ## SensorNode

-A sensor node is a small embedded device which collect some data about the sourounding environment.
+A SensorNode is a small embedded device which collect some data about the sourounding environment.
 This could be the temperature, as well as the traffic of a specific street.

 ## PaymentNode

-A payment node is a small embedded device which accepts IOTA payments and provides some service.
+A PaymentNode is a small embedded device which accepts IOTA payments and provides some service.
 This could be a car park barrier, as well as a snack automat.

 ## NodeGroup